frag-o-matic/cpptutorial/1_Environment.md

 `sudo apt-get install build-essential`

 This command will install the `gcc` compiler and its dependencies.
+Examples in this tutorial have been compiled with `gcc`.

 ### Misc Tools